SUPPLIER QUALITY REQUIREMENTS – (PURCHASE ORDER NOTES)

 A5: ESD SENSITIVE PRODUCTS

-The SELLER is responsible for ensuring the product is manufactured, tested, identified, and handled in accordance with MIL-STD 1686, ESD S20.20 or equivalent.
-The SELLER shall maintain an ESD control program in accordance with MIL-STD-1686, ESD S20.20 or equivalent and shall include procedures, personnel training records and calibration of ESD testing equipment.
+The SELLER is responsible for ensuring the product is manufactured, tested, identified, and handled in accordance with ANSI/ESD S20.20.
+The SELLER shall maintain an ESD control program in accordance with ANSI/ESD S20.20 or equivalent and shall include procedures, personnel training records and calibration of ESD testing equipment.
 The SELLER’S ESD control program, including the procedures, is subject to the BUYER’S review throughout the period of this contract.

 DEfENSE PRIORITIES AND ALLOCATIONS SYSTEM (DPAS)